-The NCR obtained a clean audit report for the 2022/23 financial year.
-Hopefully this will be achieved for the 2023/24 financial year as well.
+The NCR obtained a clean audit report for the 2023/24 financial year.
 The NCR has never obtained a qualified audit opinion since its inception in 2007 as prudent financial management and corporate governance is practised.

 Registration

 By 30 September 2023, 7030 credit providers (40 680 branches); 55 credit bureaus, 1621 debt counsellors, 4 payment distribution agents, and 7 alternate dispute resolution agents (ADRAs) were registered.